FOGProject/fog-docs/docs/management/host-management.md

 -   Once hosts have been added to the FOG database you can modify or delete them.
 Finding a host which you wish to edit can be done in two ways, the first is by listing all the hosts that exist.
-This is done by clicking on the \"List All Hosts\" button.
+This is done by clicking on the "List All Hosts" button.
 The second way to locate a host is to use the search function.
-To search for hosts click on the \"New Search\" button, if you would like to search for all hosts you can enter a \"\*\" or \"%\".
-The search function will search in the host\'s name, description, IP and MAC address.
+To search for hosts click on the "New Search" button, if you would like to search for all hosts you can enter a "\*" or "%".
+The search function will search in the host's name, description, IP and MAC address.
 -   Once a host is located, it can be edited by clicking on the edit button or on the Host Name itself.
 Clicking on the edit button will display all the properties that were shown during host creation with